KaihuaTang/Scene-Graph-Benchmark.pytorch/README.md

 Check [DATASET.md](DATASET.md) for instructions of dataset preprocessing.

-## Metrics and Results
+## Metrics and Results **(IMPORTANT)**
-Explanation of metrics in our **toolkit** and reported results are given in [METRICS.md](METRICS.md)
+Explanation of metrics in our toolkit and reported results are given in [METRICS.md](METRICS.md)

 ## Pretrained Models

 Since we tested many SGG models in our paper [Unbiased Scene Graph Generation from Biased Training](https://arxiv.org/abs/2002.11949), I won't upload all the pretrained SGG models here.
 However, you can download the [pretrained Faster R-CNN](https://onedrive.live.com/embed?cid=22376FFAD72C4B64&resid=22376FFAD72C4B64%21779870&authkey=AH5CPVb9g5E67iQ) we used in the paper, which is the most time consuming step in the whole training process (it took 4 2080ti GPUs).
 As to the SGG model, you can follow the rest instructions to train your own, which only takes 2 GPUs to train each SGG model.
 The results should be very close to the reported results given in [METRICS.md](METRICS.md)

 After you download the [Faster R-CNN model](https://onedrive.live.com/embed?cid=22376FFAD72C4B64&resid=22376FFAD72C4B64%21779870&authkey=AH5CPVb9g5E67iQ), please extract all the files to the directory `/home/username/checkpoints/pretrained_faster_rcnn`.
+To train your own Faster R-CNN model, please follow the next section.

 ## Faster R-CNN pre-training
 The following command can be used to train your own Faster R-CNN model: